digitaldias/PuppyTracker/readme.md

 The purpose of this project is to deploy it to a Raspberry Pi 4 with a touch-screen.
 It will serve as a data-gathering point located close to the puppy's crate.
 Backed by an Asp.Net core backend, the data is gathered and posted to an Azure Storage table for reporting in Excel and/or PowerBI.

+## Implementation
+The solution has two main components:
+- A WebApi, aptly named `PuppyApi` for which all CRUD operations are performed
+- A `PuppyTrackerClient` project, written in Microsoft Asp.Net Blazor Web-hosted components environment.

+The WebApi builds on a standard *domain-driven design* principle.